TS000/lighthouse-developer-portal/docs/ADR/split-fe-be.md

 ## History

-Originally, the lighthouse backstage docker images were setup to use a [Multi-stage Build.](https://backstage.io/docs/deployment/docker#multi-stage-build) Both the frontend and backend instances were built together, which worked fine however we wouldn't be taking advantage of scaling our application.
+Originally, the lighthouse Embark docker images were setup to use a [Multi-stage Build.](https://backstage.io/docs/deployment/docker#multi-stage-build) Both the frontend and backend instances were built together, which worked fine however we wouldn't be taking advantage of scaling our application.
 It doesn't make sense to create more instances of the frontend if the backend is receiving a lot of traffic.

 Backstage also has a guide to setup a [separate frontend](https://backstage.io/docs/deployment/docker#separate-frontend) that uses NGINX.